msvrtan/materials/talks/road-to-seniority-v2/tech-version.md

 Never ever try to fix company if your name is not on the owners list.
 You dont rent an appartment and then fix all the shit that owners dont care about: you go and find another one.

+## Be adaptable not abusable

+Design story.

+I spoke to few friends that have a client that comes EVERY day with what needs to be done at 3 or 4PM.
+And it all has to be done for tomorrow.
+I will help but if we have defined nine to five on the third day at 5PM you would get a 'cya tomorrow'.

+When does tasks lend on my desk, I would clearly communicate, that it will be done tomorrow.

+Look, I'm adaptable, not abusable.

 ## be hirable

+no fear of interview

+nervous yes

 I interviewed a person that has been working in current company from day 1: started on the bottom and became CTO 10 or 15 years later.
 Extremly passionate person, very knowledgable in lot of things for that business but it's a bit of a specific one.
 We could barely offer them a junior position.
 I'm scared what will happen with that company when they leave but if they have not gotten part of the company by now, it's owners fault.